 Paranoid personality disorder

 (PDD).
-PDD features distrusting and suspicious thoughts about others motives or actions, paranoid thinking, misperception of remarks as personal insults, angry response to perceived insults, holds grudges.
+PDD features distrusting and suspicious thoughts about others’ motives or actions, paranoid thinking, misperception of remarks as personal insults, angry responses to perceived abuses, and holding grudges.

 Schizoid personality disorder

 (SPD).
-SPD is characterized by isolating behaviors, a limited range of emotional expression, unable to pick up social cues, seeming disconnected, unengaged, or indifferent to others, lack of interest in sex or personal relationships.
+SPD is characterized by isolating behaviors, a limited range of emotional expression, an inability to pick up social cues, seeming disconnected, unengaged, or indifferent to others, and lacking interest in sex or personal relationships.

 Schizotypal personality disorder

 (STPD).
-STPD features social anxiety, strange style of dress, speech, and behaviors, inappropriate emotional responses, belief you can influence people with your thoughts, belief in hidden messages, suspicious toward others.
+STPD features social anxiety, strange style of dress, speech, and behaviors, inappropriate emotional responses, belief you can influence people with your thoughts, faith in hidden messages, and suspicion toward others.